veerapatk/AeIngen/README.md

-# klass
+# AeIngen
-Klass - A free responsive moodle theme developed by LMSACE
+AeIngen - A free responsive moodle theme fork from LMSACE and developed by Vee Factory